microsoft/azurelinux/toolkit/docs/building/building.md

 ### Toolchain Stage

 The toolchain builds in two sub-phases.
 The first phase builds an initial _bootstrap_ toolchain which is then used to build the _official_ toolchain used in package building.
 In the first phase, the bootstrap toolchain downloads a series of sources from our source server.
 The second uses SRPMS generated from the same sources to build the official RPMs.

-For expediency if `REBUILD_TOOLCHAIN=n` is set, the toolchain will be populated from upstream packages.
+For expediency, if `REBUILD_TOOLCHAIN=n` is set, the toolchain will be populated from upstream packages.

 #### Populate an Existing Toolchain

 A set of bootstrapped toolchain packages (`gcc`, etc.) are used to build CBL-Mariner packages and images.
 Rather than build the toolchain, the prebuilt binaries can be downloaded to your local machine.
 This happens automatically when the `REBUILD_TOOLCHAIN=` parameter is set to `n`, which is the default value unless otherwise specified.

 ```bash
 # Populate Toolchain from pre-existing binaries